 “Valve end” refers to the way a valve is connected to a pipe.
 The most common valve end connections for pipelines above 2 inches in diameter are the flanged and the butt weld types.
 Smaller diameter valves are connected to pipes with threaded (NPT, BSP, ISO) or socket weld end connections (pipe is screwed on the valve or connected with a fillet weld).

 Valves should be tightly connected to pipes to ensure a good sealing and no leakages.
-The most used types of pipe to valve connections are:
+The three most used types of valve ends are:

 FLANGED END CONNECTION